aptech/docs/docs/CR-printfmt.rst

 ----------------
 .. function:: printfmt(x, mask)

-    :param x: NxK matrix which is to be printed.
+    :param x:
-    :type x: TODO
+    :type x: NxK matrix which is to be printed

     :param mask: 1 if x is numeric or 0 if x is character.